mujahidnadeem6852443/gym-log/README.md

 # 🔮 Future Ideas

+Already shipped, despite once being on this list: exercise autocomplete, "last time" values shown while logging, training-volume analytics, and exercise progression charts (see **Progress & Progressive Overload** above).

-Possible future improvements include:
+Possible future improvements still on the table:

-- Exercise autocomplete
-- Exercise library
-- Previous workout comparison
-- "Last time" values
-- Personal records
+- Personal records (heaviest weight, best-rep-at-weight, per exercise)
 - Estimated 1RM
-- Training volume analytics
-- Exercise progression charts
+- Active progressive-overload suggestions (a target weight/rep goal for your next session, not just a trend after the fact)
-- Rest timer
+- Rest timer between sets
-- Workout templates
-- Push / Pull / Legs templates
+- Workout templates (e.g. Push / Pull / Legs)
-- RPE / RIR
+- RPE / RIR tracking
-- Body-weight tracking
+- Body-weight tracking over time
-- Workout notes
+- Per-exercise and per-workout notes
-- Progressive overload recommendations

 The goal is to add these features without sacrificing the simplicity and speed of the current app.